FabricMC/fabric-docs/develop/entities/attributes.md

 }
 ```

-## Reading From and Writing to Attributes {#reading-from-attributes}
+## Reading and Modifying Attributes {#reading-modifying-attributes}

-As an attribute by itself is just data attached to an entity, it must be made useful by reading from and writing to it.
-There's two main ways to do this - getting the `AttributeInstance` on the entity, or getting the value directly.
+An attribute by itself is just data attached to an entity.
+For it to be useful, we need to be able to read from and write to it.
+There are two main ways to do this: getting the `AttributeInstance` on the entity, or getting the value directly.

 ```java
 entity.getAttribute(ModAttributes.AGGRO_RANGE) // returns an `AttributeInstance`